federico-r-figueredo/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 You'll notice in the above render tree, there is no mention of the HTML tags that each component renders.
 This is because the render tree is only composed of React [components](learn/your-first-component#components-ui-building-blocks).

-React, as a UI framework, is platform agnostic.
+React, as a UI framework, is platform agonistic.
 On react.dev, we showcase examples that render to the web, which uses HTML markup as its UI primitives.
-But a React app could just as likely render to a mobile or desktop platform, which may use different UI primitives like [UIView](https://developer.apple.com/documentation/uikit/uiview) or [Framework Element](https://learn.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement?view=windowsdesktop-7.0).
+But a React app could just as likely render to a mobile or desktop platform, which may use different UI primitives like [UIView](https://developer.apple.com/documentation/uikit/uiview) or [FrameworkElement](https://learn.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement?view=windowsdesktop-7.0).

 These platform UI primitives are not a part of React.
 React render trees can provide insight to our React app regardless of what platform your app renders to.